-Allocation Reference Criteria • Drawdown at the coastal margin (<1m) • Drawdown in unconfined aquifer in the vicinity of significant wetlands (<0.2m) • Cumulative depletion of surface water discharge(<30% MALF) Hydraulic Connectivity Classification The entire Raumati groundwater zone is classified as Category B to reflect the leaky (semi-confined) nature of the deeper water-bearing layers (typically gravel or coarser sand) within the sedimentary sequence.
-Allocation criteria for groundwater takes from the Category B area include: • Assessment of stream depletion effects on adjacent surface waterways.
-Where $q/Q > 0.6$ or 10 L/s (>10% of MALF in the case of small streams) the take will be subject to pumping regulation based on the relevant surface water streams) the take will be subject to pumping regulation based on the relevant surface water minimum flow.
-This assessment is likely to be most relevant to shallow takes along the margins of the Wharemakau, Whareroa and Wainui streams (which have MALF figures
+Allocation Reference Criteria

+- Drawdown at the coastal margin (<1m) - Drawdown in unconfined aquifer in the vicinity of significant wetlands (<0.2m) - Cumulative depletion of surface water discharge(<30% MALF)

+Hydraulic Connectivity Classification

+The entire Raumati groundwater zone is classified as Category B to reflect the leaky (semi-confined) nature of the deeper water-bearing layers (typically gravel or coarser sand) within the sedimentary sequence.
+Allocation criteria for groundwater takes from the Category B area include:

+- Assessment of stream depletion effects on adjacent surface waterways.
+Where q/Q > 0.6 or 10 L/s (>10% of MALF in the case of small streams) the take will be subject to pumping regulation based on the relevant surface water minimum flow.
+This assessment is likely to be most relevant to shallow takes along the margins of the Wharemakau, Whareroa and Wainui streams (which have MALF figures <100 L/s). - Cumulative drawdown at the coastal margin.
-<100 L/s).

-- Cumulative drawdown at the coastal margin.
 Groundwater takes likely to result in a cumulative reduction in piezometric head to less than 1 m asl at the coast will be classified as non-complying activities.
-Given the limited width of the coastal plain, coastal drawdown is likely to be a significant management consideration for any large-scale takes in this area. - Drawdown in the shallow unconfined aquifer adjacent to significant wetland areas shall not exceed 0.2m
+Given the limited width of the coastal plain, coastal drawdown is likely to be a significant management consideration for any large-scale takes in this area.

+Drawdown in the shallow unconfined aquifer adjacent to significant wetland areas shall not exceed 0.2m

-Recommended Groundwater Allocation 1.23 x 10^6 m/year (based on cumulative MALF depletion)
+Recommended Groundwater Allocation 1.23 x 10^6 m3/year (based on cumulative MALF depletion)

-Figure 10: Map of the proposed hydraulic connectivity zonation for the Raumati groundwater zone showing the location of significant surface water features
+Figure 4.6: Map of the proposed hydraulic connectivity zonation for the Raumati groundwater zone showing the location of significant surface water features